GET HARD RESULTS. Start here

 Ginger could also be beneficial for improving fertility in men.

-One review of animal studies found that ginger could increase testosterone by enhancing blood flow in the testes, which reduces oxidative stress and increases luteinizing hormone — a hormone responsible for testosterone production.
-Specifically, ginger raised testosterone levels by increasing hormone reproduction levels.
+One review of animal studies found that ginger could increase fertility by enhancing blood flow in the testes, increasing testosterone production and reducing oxidative stress.
+Specifically, ginger raised testosterone levels by increasing luteinizing hormone — a hormone responsible for signaling to the testicles to produce testosterone.

 The medicinal plant may also enhance semen quality by improving the concentration, motility and viability of sperm cells, although this was discovered through animal studies.